LeMyst/WikibaseIntegrator/README.md

 and you can also specify a user agent for the http header sent to the SPARQL server (user_agent).
 The latter is very useful to let the operators of the endpoint know who you are, especially if you execute many queries on the endpoint.
 This allows the operators of the endpoint to contact you (e.g. specify a email address or the URL to your bot code repository.)

-## Logging ##
-The method wbi_core.ItemEngine.log() allows for using the Python built in logging functionality to collect errors and other logs.
-It takes two parameters, the log level (level) and the log message (message).
-It is advisable to separate log file columns by colons and always use the same number of fields, as this allows you to load the log file into databases or dataframes of R or Python.

 ## Wikidata Search ##
 The method wbi_core.ItemEngine.get_search_results() allows for string search in a Wikibase instance.
 This means that